George256153/Big-Two/README.md

   - **Automatic Play on Timeout**: If a player does not make a move within ten seconds, the system will automatically play a card
   - **Game Table Information**: Additional feature displaying game information on the left side of the game screen
 ## Game Rules

 1. Each player is dealt an equal number of cards, face down.
-2. Begin the game by playing combination include the three of club.
+2. Begin the game by playing a combination that includes the three of clubs.
-3. Card are played in a counterclockwise direction.
+3. Cards are played in a counterclockwise direction.
-4. The next player can either pass or follow the previous combination with higher-ranked.
+4. The next player can either pass or follow the previous combination with a higher-ranked one.
-5. If choosing to pass in this turn, you can’t play any card until this turn end.
+5. If choosing to pass in this turn, you can’t play any card until this turn ends.
 6. When the other three players all pass, the turn ends.
-7. Once everyone besides you have passed, you can play new combination and start a new turn.
+7. Once everyone besides you has passed, you can play a new combination and start a new turn.
-8. The first player who runs out of cards can get scores and a new round begin.
+8. The first player who runs out of cards gets scores, and a new round begins.
-9. Player who get 50 scores first is winner.
+9. The player who gets 50 scores first is the winner.

 ## Program Execution

 ### Terminal 1
 1. Navigate to the project directory: